enjaku4/rabarber/README.md

 This will remove the role and return `true`.
 If the role doesn't exist, it will return `false`.

-The method won't remove the role if it is assigned to any user.
+The method won't remove the role and will return `false` if it is assigned to any user.
 To force the removal, use the method with `force: true` argument:
 ```rb
 Rabarber::Role.remove(:admin, force: true)
 ```